 Updated: May 29, 2019

 One of the greatest things about the internet is that it has a democratizing effect – a world of information is at your fingertips online and you can instantly connect with people around the world, exploring new ideas, different opinions, and receive access to services.
-But it’s actually not accessible to everyone with an internet connection, unless websites comply with website accessibility standards that allow people with various disabilities to use them.
+But it’s actually not accessible to everyone with an internet connection, unless websites comply with website accessibility standards, which allow people with various disabilities to use them effectively.

 Website Accessibility

-As part of an effort to provide people with motor, cognitive or sensory disabilities equal opportunities, in 2013 the Israeli Ministry of Justice applied a set of website accessibility regulations requiring websites to comply with a series of accessibility guidelines (Hebrew), similar to the WCAG 2.0 accessibility guidelines (English).
+As part of an effort to provide people with motor, cognitive, or sensory disabilities equal opportunities, in 2013 the Israeli Ministry of Justice applied a set of regulations requiring websites to comply with a series of guidelines for website accessibility, similar to the WCAG 2.0 accessibility guidelines (English).

 A lot of these guidelines make a lot of sense from a Search Engine Optimization (SEO) and User Experience (UX) perspective anyway, such as having alternative text for images, and you should be doing them no matter what.
+Website accessibility is another critical consideration, ensuring your content is usable by everyone, including individuals with disabilities.
 Other requirements mean putting in a bit more work.
-What follows is a brief summary of the main guidelines.
+What follows is a summary of the main guidelines.
 Please note that this summary is meant to be informative and not as a replacement for legal advice.

 Need help making your website accessible?
-Contact us to find out more about how we can help and set you up with a free 14-day trial.
+Contact us to find out more about how we can help with website accessibility and set you up with a free 14-day trial.

 Alternate text for images